Faith-Hall/project-4-group-4/README.md

 Project slideshow link:
 ---
 # Project Overview:
-The aim of our project is to develop a machine learning algorithm to sort through the New York realtor data set to establish a relationship between the house features (house size (square feet), number of bedrooms, number of bathrooms, lot size (acres), and city) and the house price.
+The aim of our project is to develop a machine learning algorithm to sort through the New York realtor data set to establish a relationship between the house features (house size (square feet), number of bedrooms, number of bathrooms, lot size (acres), and city) and price of the home.

-### Research Question: Which features have the greatest impact on home price (square footage, number of bedrooms, number of bathrooms, etc.)?
+### Research Question:
+Which features have the greatest impact on home price (square footage, number of bedrooms, number of bathrooms, etc.)?
 ---
 # Analysis: